How to Get a UX Internship: Hiring Tips for Employers 2025

 The "Ideal Candidate"

-Talk about personality, skill sets, and communication skills for example.
-Name the personal qualities and skills an ideal candidate should have in order to learn fast on the job.
+Talk about personality, skill sets and communication skills for example.
+Name the personal qualities and skills an ideal candidate should have to learn fast on the job.

 The Ideal Candidate for UX Internship